-Got asked a twist on an age-old question today.
-A student asked, “Since we are supposed to follow God and surrender our lives to God, why do Christian men tell people to follow their dreams and to have the job they want?”
+A student once asked me an interesting twist on an age-old question.
+“Since we’re supposed to follow God and surrender our lives to God, why do some Christians tell people to follow their dreams and pursue the job they want?”

-About following your dreams…that can be fully in line with God’s plans for us, but not necessarily always.
+Following your dreams can be fully in line with God’s plans but not always.
 God put us on earth to fulfill five purposes:

 - Fellowship (building relationships)